Project-MONAI/MONAI/docs/source/highlights.md

 And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DynUNet, DenseNet, GAN, AHNet, VNet, SENet(and SEResNet, SEResNeXt), SegResNet, EfficientNet, Attention-based networks.
 All the networks can support PyTorch serialization pipeline based on `torch.jit.script`.

 ### 3. Network adapter to finetune final layers
-To leverage existing public networks in our own projects, we usually need to finetune the last few layers of network to adapt to our dataset.
-MONAI provides `NetAdapter` to easily replace the last layer of model by convolutional layer or FC layer.
-A typical usage example is to adapt [Torchvision models](https://pytorch.org/vision/stable/models.html) for other datasets.
+Instead of training from scratch, we often leverage the existing models, and finetune the final layers of a network for new learning tasks.
+MONAI provides a `NetAdapter` to easily replace the last layer of a model by a convolutional layer or a fully-connected layer.
+A typical usage example is to adapt [Torchvision models trained with ImageNet](https://pytorch.org/vision/stable/models.html) for other learning tasks.

 ## Evaluation
 To run model inferences and evaluate the model quality, MONAI provides reference implementations for the relevant widely-used approaches.
 Currently, several popular evaluation metrics and inference patterns are included: